Search

 Peatland

-In the last 12 months our records show that new planting were avoided and water levels were maintained in peatlands under our control.
+In the last 12 months our records show that new planting was avoided and water levels were maintained in peatlands under our control.

 For established plantations, our Sustainable Agriculture Policy aims to ensure the implementation of Best Management Practices for peat to manage and improve the ecological functions of peatland within and adjacent to our concessions.

-Where our assets are ISPO-certified, peatland is protected, and we meet the requirements of the new Indonesian Government Regulation (no. 71/2014) that prohibits activities that risk damage to peat, such as clearing new land for cultivation, cutting drainage channels that may dry out peat, intentionally burning peatlands and other activities that risk damage to peat.
+Where our assets are ISPO-certified, peatland is protected, and we meet the requirements of the new Indonesian Government Regulation (no. 71/2014) that prohibits clearing new land for cultivation, cutting drainage channels that may dry out peat, intentionally burning peatlands and other activities that risk damage to peat.

 Monitoring peat water levels

-During a HCV assessment we do on-site work and then plan the monitoring and management required.
+During an HCV assessment we do on site work and then plan the monitoring and management required.
 Peat water measurement is part of the field work, along with signage, survey markings and species rehabilitation.

 Fire